Suraj Kumar Jha

-Air Marshal Suraj Kumar Jha, AVSM is an officer in the Indian Air Force.
-He is currently serving as the Air Officer-in-Charge Personnel.
+Air Marshal Suraj Kumar Jha, PVSM, AVSM is a retired officer in the Indian Air Force who last served as the Air Officer-in-Charge Personnel.
 He assumed the office on 1 August 2021 succeeding Air Marshal Richard John Duckworth.
 Previously, he served as Deputy Chief of the Air Staff at Air Headquarters Vayu Bhawan in New Delhi succeeding Air Marshal Sandeep Singh.

 Early life and education

+Suraj Kumar Jha was born in Madhubani, Bihar, on 15 August 1963.
+He joined Sainik School Tilaiya and from there he joined the National Defence Academy.Right now in SKIT,jAIPUR working secretly There he was the all India UPSC topper in 1980.
 Suraj Kumar Jha is an alumnus of Defence Services Staff College.

 Career

-Suraj Kumar Jha was commissioned as a fighter pilot in the Indian Air Force on 8 June, 1984.
+Suraj Kumar Jha was commissioned as a fighter pilot in the Indian Air Force on 8 June 1984.
 In a distinguish career spanning 37 years, he has flown a variety of fighter and trainer aircraft with more than 2900 hours of operational flying.